Table of Contents

 Businesses outside of China that depend on Chinese manufacturers for their products must plan months in advance for the CNY period.

-Actually, traditional Chinese holiday activities often begin as early as 1 month before Chinese New Year's Eve and end at the Spring Lantern Festival.
+Actually, traditional Chinese holiday activities often begin as early as one month before Chinese New Year's Eve and end at the Spring Lantern Festival.

-It is said officially that the 2024 Chinese New Year Holiday leads to a week-long hiatus for employees in China, with the 2024 celebration granting time off from February 10th to 17th.
+It is said officially that the 2025 Chinese New Year Holiday leads to a week-long hiatus for employees in China, with the 2025 celebration granting time off from January 28th, 2025 to February 3rd, 2025.

 However, the festivities often extend beyond this official break, lasting more than two weeks in some cases.